cs1302uga/cs1302-exercises/misc/MacOS.md

 2. **Explore.** At its core, macOS is powered by a powerful Unix-like kernel called [Darwin](https://en.wikipedia.org/wiki/Darwin_(operating_system)).
-   Via Terminal, you can interact with your system using most Unix commands.
+   Using Terminal, you can interact with your system using most Unix commands.

 ## Use Option as Meta